coreos/coreos-ci/HACKING.md

   secret: $SECRET
 ```

-Create the CoreOS Bot (coreosbot) GitHub token (these creds
+Create the CoreOS Bot (coreosbot) GitHub token secret (this
-correspond to the "CoreOS CI" token of coreobot, with just
+corresponds to the "CoreOS CI" token of coreosbot, with just
-`public_repo` and `admin:repo_hook`; XXX: jlebon or bgilbert
+`public_repo` and `admin:repo_hook`; these creds are
-to put it in the shared secrets repo):
+available in BitWarden):

 ```
 apiVersion: v1